teake/LieLink/README.md

 ### Compiling LiE ###

 LieLink relies on LiE for all the calculations, so it needs a compiled version of it.
+If you already have the compiled GAP version installed on your computer, it suffices to point LieLink to its location before loading the package:

+    LieLink`$LieDirectory = "path/to/directoryofLiE";
+    <<LieLink`

+If not, you need to compile the GAP version of LiE.
-Download the compile-only version of LiE from http://wwwmathlabo.univ-poitiers.fr/~maavl/LiE/, unzip it, and compile the GAP version by doing
+Download the compile-only version of LiE from http://wwwmathlabo.univ-poitiers.fr/~maavl/LiE/, unzip it, and compile the GAP version by running

     make
     make Liegap.exe